cieslarmichal/show-sync/README.md

 - ✔️ **TMDB Integration**: Access to thousands of TV series with official data
 - ✔️ **Advanced Search**: Find series by title with rich metadata
-- ✔️ **Two-Tier Favorites**: Express preferences with "like" and "love" levels
+- ✔️ **Three-Tier Rating System**: Rate series as "dislike", "like", or "love" to express preference strength
-- ✔️ **Flexible Management**: Add, remove, and update series preferences anytime
+- ✔️ **Flexible Management**: Add, remove, and update series ratings anytime
-- ✔️ **Ignore Lists**: Block unwanted series from all recommendations
+- ✔️ **Smart Watchlist**: Add series as "not interested" or "want to watch" to control recommendations
-- ✔️ **Comprehensive Views**: Browse your favorites and ignored series
+- ✔️ **Comprehensive Views**: Browse your rated series and watchlist

 #### Collaborative Features